microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 There are two types of client applications: the Microsoft Graph Explorer, and a custom client app. </br> If calling from Graph Explorer:

 - The AAD tenant admin must explicitly grant consent for the requested permissions to the Graph Explorer application.
-- The user must be a member of the Security Reader Limited Admin role in AAD (either _Security Reader_ or _Security Administrator_)
+- The user must be a member of the Security Reader Limited Admin role in AAD (either _Security Reader_ or _Security Administrator_).

 > **Note**: Graph Explorer does not support application-level authorization